 Do you ever get in fights with each other?

 Yes, of course, sometimes.
 In the real world, if you fall out with somebody at work you can go home and forget about it, whereas here you see them all day and have to work together helping each other out.
 So you have to learn to get along and be patient.

 How has your time here been?

 My time here has been great!
 It's so nice to live communally and work communally.
 It's a different way of living.
 The benefits here aren't just for the community, they're also for yourself.
 It's about how you interact with the world.
 It's a different way of interacting with space and with people.
 Everybody tries to help each other out here all the time, which doesn't always happen in the real world.
 It's a great place to live.
 I would encourage anybody interested to come down to Grow Heathrow, or similar spaces like Yorkley Court in the forest of Dean.
-They're facing eviction on the 12th of March for doing something very similar to us.
+They're facing eviction on March 12 for doing something very similar to us.

 What have you got to say to the heads of Heathrow?

 They've been trying for decades to get a third runway and it's been rejected every time.
 It's got to stop.
 The wider community don't want it.
 There's a way of life that has been here since way before the airport.
 The residents aren't asking for the airport to be shut down, they want to live with the airport.
 We are not a threat to the airport, but the airport is a threat to the climate and the people that live here.
-You can't have an expanding aviation industry, which is what the government are planning, and meet our 2020 or 2050 CO2 targets – it just doesn't work.
+You can't have an expanding aviation industry, which is what the government are planning, and meet our 2020 or 2050 CO2 targets—it just doesn't work.
 It's time to stop bullying the community.
 On environmental and community grounds, this runway should never be built.